sAurangzaib/Portfolio/README.md

 * Charitable (charitable organization can do register their profiles and manage here, other business holder can share their charities to them.)

 ### My Role ###
 Worked with team coordination.
-Worked on multiple moulds like e-Store, Service Provider, Custom camera and Posting scenarios etc.
+Worked on multiple moulds like e-Store, Service Provider, Custom camera and Posting scenarios, also the part of Chat team etc.

 ### Technologies ###
 * Swift